1963 Northern Maori by-election

 The Northern Maori by-election of 1963 was a by-election for the electorate of Northern Maori on 16 March 1963 during the 33rd New Zealand Parliament.
 The by-election resulted from the death of the previous member Tapihana Paikea on 7 January 1963.
+It was held the same day as the Otahuhu by-election.

 The by-election was won by Matiu Rata, also of the Labour Party.
 The by-election was contested by nine candidates, including James Henare who had stood for the National Party several times previously.